MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/determine-whether-session-replication-is-used-jboss-eap.md

 ### Determine whether session replication is used

-If your application relies on session replication, with or without Oracle Coherence*Web, you have three options:
+If your application relies on session replication, with or without Oracle Coherence*Web, you have two options:

-* Coherence*Web can run alongside a WebLogic Server in the Azure virtual machines, but you must manually configure this option after you provision the offer.
-If you are using standalone Coherence, you can also run it in an Azure virtual machine, but you must manually configure this option after you provision the offer.
 * Refactor your application to use a database for session management.
 * Refactor your application to externalize the session to Azure Redis Service.
 For more information, see [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview).